leonhard-s/Py2DM/README.md

     ...
   ```

-- Zero-based indices are support if the `zero_index` flag is set upon reader instantiation:
+- Zero-based indices are supported if the `zero_index` flag is set upon reader instantiation:

   ```py
   with py2dm.Reader('mesh.2dm', zero_index=True) as mesh: